oblador/react-native-store-review/README.md

 ## Notes

+`StoreReview.isAvailable` will not return `false` if Apple's limit for showing the store rating has been reached.
+It simply returns if the API is available.
+You will have to keep track of that by yourself.

 If you are using this library, you might want to know how the underlying `SKStoreReviewController` is working: first things first, [here is the doc](https://developer.apple.com/documentation/storekit/skstorereviewcontroller).

 And having the API Reference might not be enough (the API has some arbitrary limits), that's why we recommend you to read [this guide](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/requesting_app_store_reviews).